Browse

 Dogs can suffer from various allergies, including food, environmental, and skin allergies.
 Signs include itching, redness, and gastrointestinal issues.
 Allergies can lead to chronic discomfort and secondary infections if not managed properly.

-• Hypoallergenic Diets: Consider hypoallergenic dog food if food allergies are suspected.
+Consider a healthy diet for dogs, including hypoallergenic dog food, if food allergies are suspected.
 These diets often contain novel or hydrolyzed proteins to minimize allergic reactions.
+Adding canine probiotics to your dog’s diet may also help improve gut health and support their immune system in managing allergies.

 Arthritis